(Photo courtesy of NetPS Plant Finder)

 Rich clover-like blue-green foliage, covered with dainty white, pink, or lilac trumpets in spring, lighting up the shaded areas of the garden; heavy spring bloom is followed by sporadic re-bloom all season into fall; morning sun to bright shade is fine

-Redwood Sorrel's attractive fan-shaped leaves remain bluish-green in color with prominent white stripes throughout the season.
+Redwood Sorrel's attractive fan-shaped leaves remain bluish-green in color with prominent white stripes throughout the season on a plant with a spreading habit of growth.
 It features dainty pink trumpet-shaped flowers with white overtones along the stems from early spring to mid fall.
-The fruit is not ornamentally significant.

 Redwood Sorrel is a dense herbaceous perennial with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and may require the occasional pruning to look its best.
 It has no significant negative characteristics.